austin-thesing/GitCommitGenius/README.md

 - If the extension fails to detect staged changes, make sure you have staged your changes using Git before running the "Generate Commit Summary" command.
 - If you're unable to access premium features after upgrading, try reloading the VS Code window or checking your subscription status in the extension settings.
 - If commits are not being linked to GitHub issues, ensure that you have set a valid GitHub Personal Access Token in the extension settings and that you're including the issue number in the commit message.
+- If you've reached your weekly summary limit as a free user, you'll be prompted to upgrade to premium.
+You can wait for the limit to reset (which happens automatically every 7 days) or upgrade to continue using the extension without limitations.

 ## Known Issues